OrchardCMS/OrchardDoc/docs/Documentation/Manually-installing-Orchard-zip-file.markdown

   * WebMatrix and IIS Express
   * Visual Studio and the Visual Studio Development Server.

+!!! note
-> **Note**: If you prefer using the Web Platform Installer, or if you plan to use WebMatrix to develop your site, you may want to see the topic [Installing Orchard](Installing-Orchard), which installs Orchard from the Web Platform Installer and includes WebMatrix in the installation.
+    If you prefer using the Web Platform Installer, or if you plan to use WebMatrix to develop your site, you may want to see the topic [Installing Orchard](Installing-Orchard), which installs Orchard from the Web Platform Installer and includes WebMatrix in the installation.

 # Downloading the .zip File